tomchen-ctj/notes/Arxiv notes.md

 Few-shot action recognition, propose a novel approach that first summarizes each video into compound prototypes consisting of a group of global prototypes and a group of focused prototypes.
 Check this later. [link](https://arxiv.org/pdf/2207.05515.pdf)

+## Bootstrapped Masked Autoencoders for Vision BERT Pretraining

+BootMAE, a new approach for vision BERT pretraining.
+Compares to MAE, BootMAE improves the baseline with 2 core designs: 1) momentum encoder that provides online feature as extra BERT prediction targets.
+2) target-aware decoder that tries to reduce the pressure on the encoder to memorize target-specific information in BERT pretraining. [link](https://arxiv.org/pdf/2207.07116.pdf)